Harlem Baden Sanitary Relief Phase 4 (11797)

 FAQs

-Further, during construction, MSD will have an inspector on-site every day during active construction.
-Community members are encouraged to bring their questions to the on-site inspector or any other member of the project team.
+MSD will instruct its contractor to keep the site reasonably clean and clear of debris.
+MSD will have an inspector on site every day during active construction.
+Prior to the start of construction, MSD will give every resident and property owner along the construction site the inspector’s contact information.
+Community members are encouraged to bring any concerns to the on-site inspector or any other member of the project team.

 Stay Informed